AmAmrita18/Apna-Banaras/readme.md

-# Apna Banaras Landing Page
+# Apna Banaras

 ## Overview

-Welcome to the Apna Banaras Landing Page project!
+Welcome to the Apna Banaras project!
 This project is a simple yet visually appealing landing page designed to showcase the cultural richness and charm of Varanasi, commonly known as Banaras.
-Through HTML and CSS, we aim to provide visitors with a glimpse of the special places and delightful cuisine that Banaras has to offer.
+Through HTML and CSS, I aim to provide visitors with a glimpse of the special places and delightful cuisine that Banaras has to offer.

 ## Features